-Once we process a claim from either you or your child's dentist, we will send you an explanation of benefits.
+Once we process a claim from either you or your child's Dentist, we will send you an Explanation of

+Benefits.
 These are not bills.
-They explain what your child's dentist's charges are, what we have paid to the dentist, and what you might owe out-of-pocket.
+They explain what your child's Dentist's charges are, what we have paid to your child's Dentist, and what you might owe out-of-pocket.